MilanObrenovic/terraform-kubernetes-jenkins-eks/README.md

 # 6. Networking

-- In [terraform.tfvars](jenkins-server/terraform.tfvars) of the Jenkins server, for example, a VPC and CIDR has been
+- In [terraform.tfvars](eks/terraform.tfvars) of the EKS configuration, for example, the VPC CIDR and public subnets have been defined:
-	defined:

 ```hcl
 vpc_cidr       = "192.168.0.0/16"